Nessuno è solo

-It is Ferro's first album in three years after 111.
+It is Ferro's first album in three years after 111 and the first to feature a more traditional pop sound, rather than the heavenly R&B-influenced predecessors.
 According to the Federazione Industria Musicale Italiana (FIMI), Nessuno è solo was the best-selling album of 2007 in Italy.
-To promote the album, Ferro started the Nessuno è solo Tour 2007, which lasted from January to August 2007.
+To promote the album, Ferro embarked the Nessuno è solo Tour 2007, which lasted from January to August 2007.

+The third single from the album, "Ti scatterò una foto", and the song "La paura che..." were included in the soundtrack of the movie Ho voglia di te, directed by Luis Prieto and based on the book with the same title by Federico Moccia.